I Tried 4 Natural Mosquito Repellents. This is what worked…

 Most of us are well aware of the annoyance of bug bites.
 We’re familiar with the generally minor irritation, redness, itchiness, and discomfort common bug bites can cause.
 But there’s more at stake.

 Different regions of the world are affected by different mosquito-borne diseases.
-Here in the U.S., we don’t have to worry much about malaria, yellow fever, dengue, and types of encephalitis that folks in many other countries do, however, we are seeing rising cases of West Nile virus, chikungunya, Zika virus, and some types of encephalitis.
+Here in the U.S., we don’t have to worry much about malaria, yellow fever, dengue, and types of encephalitis that folks in many other countries do.
+However, we are seeing rising cases of West Nile virus, chikungunya, Zika virus, and some types of encephalitis.
 Worldwide, disease-carrying mosquitos transmit diseases to nearly 700 MILLION people each year.
-In fact, according to a 2018 report, mosquitoes are the deadliest creatures in the world causing 750,000 deaths annually.
+In fact, according to a 2018 report, mosquitoes are the deadliest creatures in the world, causing 750,000 deaths annually.
 (Malaria alone caused 445,000 deaths in 2016.)
 For comparison, sharks are responsible for a total of 6 deaths each year.

 In 2016, 2,100 cases of West Nile were reported in the U.S., leading to 106 deaths.
 There were also 1,517 cases of malaria and 248 cases of chikungunya virus in America, and we’re now seeing cases of Zika popping up in Florida and Texas.
-So, protecting yourself from insect bites is no laughing matter; an effective natural mosquito repellent could save you from a serious illness or even death.
+So, protecting yourself from insect bites is no laughing matter.
+An effective natural mosquito repellent could save you from a serious illness or even death.

 Why Mosquitos Bite

 To be fair, male mosquitoes don’t bite humans (or any other animals).
 They feed off flower nectar just like butterflies and bees.
 Only female mosquitoes suck our blood.
-After the female mosquito probes around to find a blood-filled capillary with a hypodermic needle-like appendage called a proboscis, the sucked blood pumps into the abdomen where it’s digested and used to produce eggs.
+After the female mosquito probes around to find a blood-filled capillary with a hypodermic needle-like appendage called a proboscis, the sucked blood pumps into the abdomen, where it’s digested and used to produce eggs.
 Interestingly, when they “bite” us, mosquitoes also “inject” their own saliva into the bloodstream to stop it from clotting, making it easier to suck more blood.
-This is how disease-carrying mosquitos can transmit diseases, and it’s also this substance that triggers the body’s immune response, which is quite a bit stronger in some folks compared to others.
+This is how disease-carrying mosquitos can transmit diseases.
+It’s also this substance that triggers the body’s immune response, which is quite a bit stronger in some folks compared to others.

 If you’re one of the folks who seems to get bitten more than others, it is not your imagination.
 Surprisingly, 85% of your susceptibility to bites may be genetic, according to research from the London School of Hygiene and Tropical Medicine.
 For example, those people who produce greater amounts of certain compounds, including lactic acid, are more attractive to mosquitos.
 And those with the O blood type are also more susceptible.

 Yet people who have naturally higher levels of other chemical compounds, like 1-methylpiperazine for instance, can appear nearly invisible to mosquitos.
-Studies have been done where people with these naturally produced compounds put their hands into a cage full of female mosquitoes and the mosquitoes just sit back on the wall not even noticing the hand.
+Studies have been done where people with these naturally produced compounds put their hands into a cage full of female mosquitoes, and the mosquitoes just sit back on the wall, not even noticing the hand.
 Lucky!

 There are other factors too.
 Both movement and heat can attract mosquitos, so those who are exercising are more likely to get bitten.
-Yes, the increase of sweat, heat, lactic acid, and movement make you more likely to provide a mama mosquito with a bloodmeal.
+Yes, the increase of sweat, heat, lactic acid, and movement make you more likely to provide a mama mosquito with a blood meal.
 In addition, folks with higher concentrations of steroids or cholesterol, especially on the surface of the skin, those who give off more carbon dioxide, such as folks who are overweight as well as pregnant women, those with excess uric acid, and those who enjoy beer, wine, and cocktails appear to be more attractive to mosquitos as well.

 Natural Mosquito Repellent